trainb0y/trainb0y/README.md

 Well, I should probably put up a little about me.

 I'm a self taught Python developer.
 I've been working with Python since late 2018.
 I don't know everything, and don't always use the best practices, but hey, sometimes the code works, what more can I ask for?

+Lead dev for the [HydrazineMC](https://github.com/HydrazineMC) project, which aims to turn Minecraft into a sci-fi space game.

 ### Languages - In order of my confidence level:
 Python (General purpose)